Snaevar13/Paint-web-application-/README.md

 # Paint-web-application
-## Description
-** How to run the application:**
+## How to run the application:
-1. Clone the project
-2. Run the index.html file on your favorite web browser
+1. Run the index.html file on your favorite web browser